1. General Principles

 I know that staff treat any personal and sensitive information in confidence, only sharing what is helpful and necessary.
 I am confident that professionals will work together and with me to get the best result for me.”

-• Accountability: This recognises the importance of being open, clear and honest in the delivery of safeguarding and ensuring there are systems in place to hold practitioners and services to account.
+• Accountability: This recognises the importance of being open, clear and honest in the delivery of safeguarding and ensuring there are systems in place to hold practitioners, services and systems to account.

 I understand the role of everyone involved in my life and so do they.”